When does the 2020 Census start?

 When will 2020 Census results be released?

-The Census Bureau will publish the first results from the 2020 Census—the total population for each state—by December 31, 2020.
-Redistricting files, which contain data by block on the total population by race and Hispanic origin and the population ages 18 years and older by race and Hispanic origin, must be provided to the states no later than March 31, 2021.11 Additional tables, reports, and data products will be released on an ongoing basis, with all files scheduled to be released by September 2023.
+The Census Bureau was expected to publish the first results from the 2020 Census—the total population for each state—by December 31, 2020.
+Redistricting files, which contain data by block on the total population by race and Hispanic origin and the population ages 18 years and older by race and Hispanic origin, were planned for March 31, 2021.11 But these dates may be adjusted to reflect coronavirus-related delays.12

 How can I help ensure an accurate census count in my community?